Let's connect on social media:

 Don't get me wrong - I rode on motorbikes.
 I rode on more motorbikes than I could possibly count.
 I just never drove the bikes myself.
 Instead, I trusted a complete stranger (who speaks a different language) with my life.

 That first experience rapidly turned into my second, and then third.
-Sometimes I rode on for three minutes, other times for three days straight.
+Sometimes I rode for three minutes, other times for three days straight.

 Backpackers will tell you a trip to SEA isn't complete without driving a motorbike, and maybe that's true for them.
 Maybe it was the highlight of their trip.
 That's fine.
 That's GREAT.
 I'm so glad you had nice trip!